NIHFAB/PREX-GUI-FAB/README.md

 EstimPage(Page);
 ```

-# Important Dependencies:
-1. Lab Streaming Layer (LSL)
-2. Python Libraries (time, tkinter, os, sys, pylsl, pyserial, subprocess, PyBluez)

-After downloading the PRex-GUI folder, add a working copy of pylsl (from Lab Streaming Layer) and a folder containing a working copy of LabRecorder to the folder to make PRex-GUI.py run.

 # Publications
 If using this software, please cite "An Open Source Graphical User Interface for Wearable Robotic Technology."
 This work provides an overview of the software and recommendations for how to modify this software for your project.